openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 #### Image Builder Inputs

 Regardless of the image builder backend that is chosen, the same inputs should be used.
-This means that the Dockerfile will need to be prepared ahead of time.
+This means that the Containerfile will need to be prepared ahead of time.
-Initially, we could use a templatized Dockerfile that has all of the necessary bits injected into it.
-Eventually, it would be advantageous for us to use a higher-level abstraction for creating this Dockerfile, especially as we consider OS extensions, kernel args, and the like.
+Initially, we could use a templatized Containerfile that has all of the necessary bits injected into it.
+Eventually, it would be advantageous for us to use a higher-level abstraction for creating this Containerfile, especially as we consider OS extensions, kernel args, and the like.

-There will also be the need for the contents of this generated Dockerfile to be merged with the admin-provided Dockerfile as well.
+There will also be the need for the contents of this generated Containerfile to be merged with the admin-provided Containerfile as well.
 For Image-Based Config Updates (as described above), this process would be crucial.
-Doing so would likely require us to have certain image stages that a cluster admin can refer to as they write their Dockerfile.
+Doing so would likely require us to have certain image stages that a cluster admin can refer to as they write their Containerfile.
 For example, `FROM os-base-image` or `FROM os-base-image-with-configs`.
 OpenShift Image Builder can easily substitute those targets for the real image pullspec (if it exists), whereas the custom pod builder will need a way to do that on its own.
-Injecting the Dockerfile into the image builder process can be easily accomplished via a ConfigMap.
+Injecting the Containerfile into the image builder process can be easily accomplished via a ConfigMap.

-For Image-Based Updates, we'll also need to figure out how to inject both the Dockerfile and MachineConfig content into the image builder context for both image builders.
+For Image-Based Updates, we'll also need to figure out how to inject both the Containerfile and MachineConfig content into the image builder context for both image builders.
 A fairly simple solution is creating an ephemeral ConfigMap for the lifetime of the image build process.
 For MachineConfigs, this gets a bit more complicated since a rendered MachineConfig can be rather large, especially